-Jimmy Coleman, is a percussionist who has worked with John Legend, Eric Hutchinson, Estelle, Diahann Carroll, Bill T. Jones, Stephanie Blythe, Anthony Roth Costanzo, M'balia Singley, The Bearded Ladies Cabaret, and Opera Philadelphia.
+Jimmy Coleman, is a percussionist who has worked with John Legend, Eric Hutchinson, Estelle, Macy Gray, Diahann Carroll, Bill T. Jones, Stephanie Blythe, Anthony Roth Costanzo, Eddie Bruce, M'Balia Singley, The Bearded Ladies Cabaret,, and Opera Philadelphia.

-Born in 1971 a native of Alabama and natured in its southern roots, Coleman was raised on the gospel music of his grandmother, the soul music of his mother, and the blues music of his father.
-His family moved to Fort Wayne, Indiana in 1979, where he began drumming at the age of 12.
+A native of Alabama and nutured in its southern roots, Coleman was raised on the gospel music of his grandmother, the soul music of his mother, and the blues music of his father.
+His family moved to Fort Wayne, Indiana, where he began drumming at the age of 12.
 He immersed himself in music by listening, practicing, networking and jamming with other young local musicians.
 After entering South Side High School, he began to explore jazz music under the tutelage of saxophonist and music teacher, David Streeter.
 Coleman began to study other great drummers like Max Roach, Elvin Jones, Billy Hart, Marvin 'Smitty' Smith, and Will Kennedy.

 Following High School, Coleman attended Indiana University where he studied Jazz Studies and Percussion with William L. Roberts, David Baker, and William C. Banfield.
 This led him into more big band, bebop, and ensemble style of drumming.